National Museum of Flight: Events

-The museum holds an annual air show every July, usually on the third Saturday of the month.
-The airshow on 25 July 2015 was the eighteenth to be held.
+The museum has played host to Scotland’s National Airshow which was an annual airshow held every July, usually on the third Saturday of the month.
+The 2020 and 2021 events were cancelled due to Covid-19 restrictions and in early 2022 it was announced that the airshow would be put on hold indefinitely.
 Other events are run throughout the year.
 These include Wartime Experience held in May and Wheels and Wings, a transport event held in September.